Quick Facts - BS/MS in Acupuncture & Oriental Medicine

 Students who have completed at least two years at the undergraduate level (60 semester credits or 90 quarter credits) have the opportunity to earn their bachelor's degree in combination with the Master of Science in Acupuncture & Oriental Medicine.
 Master's program prerequisites must also be met prior to matriculation.
 The bachelor's degree is awarded at the time of graduation from the master's program.

-The MSAOM is the model comprehensive degree program.
-It includes all the didactic and clinical training of the Master of Science in Acupuncture but also includes Chinese herbal medicine and Chinese medical language.
+The MSAOM is a model comprehensive degree program.
+It includes all the classroom and clinical training of the Master of Science in Acupuncture and also includes Chinese herbal medicine and Chinese medical language.

 Curriculum - MSAOM

-Students earning the MSAOM must complete their degree requirements within six years including any credits completed as a bachelor's student and applied toward the master's.
-In order to receive a license to practice acupuncture in the majority of states a student must earn either an MSA or MSAOM degree, pass the NCCAOM licensing exam and meet any additional state requirements.
+Students earning the MSAOM must complete their degree requirements within six years, including any credits completed as a bachelor's student and applied toward the master's degree.
+To receive a license to practice acupuncture in most states, a student must earn either an MSA or MSAOM degree, pass the NCCAOM licensing exam and meet any additional state requirements.

 Students may enter their course of study either into the combined BS/MS programs or directly into the MS programs.
 (The programs described below include required curriculum for the bachelor of science in natural health sciences.)